Post updated 1 October 2024

-In September 2022 there were 14,458 households living in temporary accommodation, including 9,130 children.
-The number has increased despite policies aimed at improving homelessness prevention and a move to ‘rapid rehousing’ for homeless people.
+In March 2024, just over 16,000 households lived in temporary accommodation, including over 10,000 children.
+The number has increased and is at the highest since statistics began in 2002.
+This despite policies aimed at improving homelessness prevention and a move to ‘rapid rehousing’ for homeless people.

 What is the scale of the use of temporary accommodation?

 Scottish Government statistics provide snapshot figures of the number of households in temporary accommodation.
-At 30 September 2022, there were 14,458 households in temporary accommodation, an increase of 1% from the previous year and an increase of 27% since September 2019, before the onset of the COVID-19 pandemic.
+At 31 March 2024, 16,330 households lived in temporary accommodation, an increase of 9% from the previous year and an increase of 49% since September 2019, before the onset of the COVID-19 pandemic.

 Increasing numbers of children are also living in temporary accommodation.
-At 30 September 2022, 9,130 children lived in temporary accommodation, an increase of 10% from the previous year and 26% since 30 Sept 2019 (see figure below).
+At 31 March 2024, 10,110 children lived in temporary accommodation, an increase of 10% from the previous year and 49% since March 2019 (see chart below).

 Larger households are more likely to have lived in temporary accommodation for more than a year.

-While these are Scotland wide average figures, the picture and pressures will vary amongst each council.
+While these are Scotland-wide average figures, the picture and pressures vary among councils.
+There are particular pressures in Glasgow and Edinburgh.

 When do councils need to provide temporary accommodation?